 The last blog in this series looked at the power of using graph technology for supply chain management.
 In this sixth blog of the ten-part series, we delve into what graph technology can do for network and IT operations management.
 As networks, by their very nature, are graphs, graph technology is an ideal fit for helping companies handle configuration information and create complex impact analyzes to answer vital business questions.

 Use Case #6: Empowering Network and IT Operations Management

 By their nature, networks are graphs.
 Graph databases are, therefore, an excellent fit for storing and querying network IT operational, no matter which side of the firewall your business is on.

-Today, graph databases are being successfully employed in the areas of telecommunications, network management, impact analysis, cloud platform management and data center and IT asset management.
+Today, graph databases successfully employed in the areas of telecommunications, network management, impact analysis, cloud platform management and data center and IT asset management.

-In all of these domains, graph databases are used to store configuration information which is used in real time to alert operators to potential design flaws and shared failure modes in the infrastructure and to reduce problem analysis and resolution times from hours to seconds.
+In all of these domains, graph databases store configuration information.
+This is used in real time to alert operators to potential design flaws and shared failure modes in the infrastructure, and to reduce problem analysis and resolution times from hours to seconds.

-Why Use a Graph Database for Network and IT Operations?
+Why Use Graph Technology for Network and IT Operations?

 A graph representation of a network enables IT managers to catalog assets, visualize their deployment and identify the dependencies between the two.
 The graph’s connected structure enables network managers to conduct sophisticated impact analyses, answering questions like:

-- Conversely, which applications and services, and ultimately, customers in the network will be affected if a particular network element – such as a router or switch – fails?
+- Conversely, which applications, services and customers in the network will be affected if a particular network element fails?
 (Bottom-up analysis)

 - Is there redundancy throughout the network for the most important customers?